John Lobb

-John Lobb (27 December 1829 – 17 January 1895) was an British shoemaker and the founder of the company John Lobb Bootmaker.
+John Lobb (27 December 1829 – 17 January 1895) was an English shoemaker and the founder of the companies John Lobb Bootmaker and John Lobb Limited.
 He founded his first successful company making boots for gold diggers in Australia.

 Early life

-John Lobb was born in Tywardreath, near Fowey, Cornwall on the 27 December 1829.
-Unable to follow his father's farmwork occupation after an accident left him with a lifelong limp, John served a five year apprenticeship with a local shoemaker.
+John Lobb was born in Tywardreath, near Fowey, Cornwall, on 27 December 1829.
+Unable to follow his father's farmwork occupation after an accident left him with a lifelong limp, John served a five-year apprenticeship with a local shoemaker.
 Seeking a greater stage for his skills, he walked the almost 250 miles (400 km) to St James's in London, in a stout pair of boots of his own making, only to be ejected from the premises of the best-known society bootmaker, when he demanded to see the proprietor, Mr Thomas.